Drug information provided by: IBM Micromedex

-Your doctor will give you this medicine in a hospital or clinic.
-This medicine is given as a shot under your skin or into one of your muscles.
+Your doctor will give you this medicine in a medical facility.
+It is given as a shot under your skin or into one of your muscles.

 You may be given medicine to numb the area where the shot will be injected.
 If you receive the medicine around your eyes, you may be given eye drops or ointment to numb the area.
 After your injection, you may need to wear a protective contact lens or eye patch.

 If you are treated for excessive sweating, shave your underarms but do not use deodorant for 24 hours before your injection.
 Avoid exercise, hot foods or liquids, or anything else that could make you sweat for 30 minutes before your injection.